cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 We only provide ciphersuites in the EC setting as these provide the most efficient way of instantiating the OPRF.
 Our instantiation includes considerations for providing the DLEQ proofs that make the instantiation a VOPRF.
-Supporting OPRF operations (ECOPRF) alone can be allowed by simply dropping the relevant components.
-For reasons that are detailed in
+Supporting OPRF operations alone can be allowed by simply dropping the relevant components.
+For reasons that are detailed in {{cryptanalysis}}, we only consider ciphersuites that provide strictly greater than 128 bits of security
-{{cryptanalysis}}, we only consider ciphersuites that provide strictly greater than 128 bits of security {{NIST}}.
+{{NIST}}.

 ## VOPRF-curve448-HKDF-SHA512-ELL2:

 - GG: curve448 {{RFC7748}}
 - H_1: curve448-SHA512-ELL2-RO {{I-D.irtf-cfrg-hash-to-curve}}
   - label: voprf_h2c
-- H_2: SHA512
+- H_2: HMAC_SHA512 {{RFC2104}}
 - H_3: SHA512
 - H_4: SHA512
 - H_5: HKDF-Expand-SHA512